noreenwu/frontend-takehome-parcel/README.md

 components/SearchResults.js -  this is where the display of search results is defined.
 The results
       are paginated and page 1 is by default shown.
-This component needs to update the page shown if the user changes the page, using links rendered by ResultsNav.
+This component needs to update the page shown if the user changes the page, by using links rendered by ResultsNav.
 This component is used for both active search results and saved results.

 components/ResultsNav.js - called by SearchResults, this component shows the user what page they are on